-Tuition for 2019-2020 is $22,230 per student, which includes a $1,600 non-refundable deposit.
-Each student is required to pay a limited loss and damage fee for his tablet device in addition to tuition.
+Tuition for 2020-2021 is $23,475 per student, which includes a $1,650 non-refundable deposit.
+Each student is required to pay a limited loss and damage fee of $55 for his tablet device in addition to tuition.
 Additionally, each student is responsible for purchasing textbooks for his courses.

 Bellarmine offers three tuition payment plans that are managed through Smart Tuition—one payment, two payments, or eleven monthly payments.

 The process of applying for tuition assistance is completely separate from the admissions process.
 The Admissions Committee evaluation is based solely on a student’s qualifications, and tuition assistance is awarded purely on the basis of financial need.
 Bellarmine is committed to helping families via its tuition assistance program, and we offer financial support to the extent resources are available.